About Chickasaw County

 Police Departments

-Chickasaw County is served by the Chickasaw County Sheriff's Office and several municipal police departments.
+Chickasaw County is served by Chickasaw County Sheriff's Office and several municipal police departments.
 The New Hampton Police Department, Nashua Police Department, and Fredericksburg Police Department are the primary city law enforcement agencies.
 These departments handle policing within their respective city limits, while the sheriff's office manages the rural areas.
-Coordination between these agencies ensures comprehensive coverage and response to major crimes.
+Coordination between these agencies ensures full coverage and response to major crimes.

 Law Enforcement & Arrests

-- Mugshots and booking photos are maintained by the Chickasaw County Jail and can be requested under Iowa's public records statute, though some restrictions may apply for ongoing investigations or juvenile offenders.
+- Mugshots and booking photos are maintained by Chickasaw County Jail and can be requested under Iowa's public records statute, though some restrictions may apply for ongoing investigations or juvenile offenders.

 - Processing fees for record copies typically apply.